Friday, December 15, 2017

-The Sun.
+Each Christmas I like to revisit the following essay from the The Sun.
 My grandmother read it to me many years ago.
 I've always remembered it.
 If you don't already know this piece, I hope you'll enjoy it.
-I also hope you'll have a Merry Christmas if that's what you're celebrating.
+I also hope you'll have a Merry Christmas or whatever you're celebrating this year.
 And I hope you'll have a wonderful New Year.
 Thank you for being a Blogalicious reader.

 Eight-year-old Virginia O'Hanlon wrote a letter to the editor of New York's The Sun, and the quick response was printed as an unsigned editorial on September 21, 1897.
 The work of veteran newsman Francis Pharcellus Church has since become history's most reprinted newspaper editorial, appearing in part or whole in dozens of languages in books, movies, and other editorials, and on posters and stamps.